 Kawasaki disease causes swelling, called inflammation, in the walls of small to medium-sized blood vessels that carry blood throughout the body.
 Kawasaki disease most often affects the heart arteries in children.
 Those arteries supply oxygen-rich blood to the heart.

-Kawasaki disease is sometimes called mucocutaneous lymph node syndrome because it also affects lymph nodes, skin, and the mucous membranes inside the mouth, nose and throat.
+Kawasaki disease is sometimes called mucocutaneous lymph node syndrome.
+That's because it also causes swelling in glands, called lymph nodes, and mucous membranes inside the mouth, nose, eyes and throat.

-- Joint pain
+- Joint pain.

 When to see a doctor

 If your child has a fever that lasts more than three days, contact your child's healthcare professional.
 Treating Kawasaki disease within 10 days of when it began may reduce the chances of lasting damage to the arteries that supply the heart.

 Sign up for free and stay up to date on research advancements, health tips, current health topics, and expertise on managing health.
 Click here for an email preview.